rhosrc/swiftmemos/README.md

 ## Getting Started

 [Click the link](https://swiftmemos1.herokuapp.com/) to get started.
 You can sign up either as an admin or a standard user.
-If you sign up as an admin, you will be able to create memos and filter them according to date and title.
+If you sign up as an admin, you will be able to perform CRUD operations upon memos and filter them according to date and title.
+You can even add tags to help you organize them.

 ## Future Enhancements